Motivesoft/hype/README.md

 * Some sort of 'more' capability
 * Other options from 'cat'
 * Seed version info from git tag, if possible on all platforms or by building for all platforms on Linux
+* Multiple files on the command line, output one by one